 We will be holding several workshops in 2020 and 2021.
 Contact firstname.lastname@example.org to express your interest in attending.

 Give us your feedback

-We will also be inviting feedback through the duration of the work program via our Engage Victoria page.
+We are also inviting feedback through the duration of the work program via our Engage Victoria page.

 Developing our consumer vulnerability strategy project launch - Webinar